SockguardSockguard

 • verbose: returns message, method, path (with /secrets/* and /swarm/unlockkey paths redacted), and reason.
 Intended for rule authoring and dev work only — never a production default because it can leak request details to denied callers.

-• redact_container_env (default true): replaces Config.Env with an empty array on GET /containers/*/json.
+• redact_container_env (default true): replaces workload env arrays with empty arrays on container, service, task, and plugin reads.

 Tecnativa Compatibility